90+ resources you need to learn the ins and outs of joining a startup.

-If you take that time and decide joining a startup isn’t for you, that’s one more data point you can now work with.
-And a lot of this knowledge will translate to decisions you have to make down the road.
+While you can’t eliminate risk in your decision entirely, it’s worth putting in a few hours of reading to make a better decision that’ll effect the next few years of your life and influence your career.
+Some of this knowledge will translate to decisions you have to make down the road.
 As Anand Chopra-McGowan points out, everyone can learn from startup employees—how they find their positions, how they adapt, how they manage their time, how they communicate with managers.
 This is a new way to think about your work, expand your skills, and decide what’s right for you.

 To create this resource list, we put in more than 40 hours of research to pull together and vet great resources.
 We believe this is the most comprehensive and authoritative list (over 90 resources!) of resources about joining a startup.

 Summary: You don’t know what jobs startups are hiring for, or even what they need.
 That’s because many startups don’t even know what roles they’re hiring for.
 Startup skills are not like university skills.
 Your degree doesn’t align up perfectly with a job in a startup.
 How do you prepare yourself for a startup job: